-To understand “Headless tracking,” you have to look at how software is built.
+To understand headless order tracking, you have to look at how software is built.

-In a traditional system, the Back-end (the data/logic) and the Front-end (what the customer sees) are glued together.
-This is how carrier sites work: FedEx owns the data, so you have to use FedEx’s display page.
+In a traditional order tracking system, the back-end (data/logic) and the front-end (what the customer sees) are glued together.
+This is why many brands are forced to use generic carrier pages; because FedEx owns the data, you’re stuck using their display.

-Just like the architecture of headless commerce, headless tracking decouples the frontend from the backend.
-It removes the generic carrier “head” so you can attach your own custom-branded interface.
+Just like the architecture of headless commerce, headless order tracking decouples the tracking logic from the presentation layer.
+It replaces pre-built tracking pages with flexible APIs, which allow you to feed real-time logistics data into your own custom-branded interface.

 This separation gives you the freedom to design a tracking journey that looks and feels exactly like the rest of your store.